Adekabang/docs-8labs/docs/caddy 101/caddy-rockylinux-8-config.md

 ```

 ### Advanced Config for Reverse Proxy
-The Advanced configuration to add X-Forwarded, Log Output and other else
+The Advanced configuration to add X-Forwarded, Log Output and other else.

 ```bash title="/etc/caddy/Caddyfile"
 ksara.xyz {